-Plumbing Johnson City TN is the act of conveying fluids in a wide variety of applications.
-This is done with a variety of pipes, valves, plumbing fixtures, and other apparatuses.
-The most common materials used are metals, including copper, aluminum, and steel, as well as plastics.
-Other types of materials are wood, PEX, Acrylonitrile butadiene styrene, and chlorinated PVC.
+Plumbing is the act of conveying fluids in a wide variety of applications.
+This involves various pipes, valves, plumbing fixtures, and other apparatuses.
+The most common materials used are metals, including copper, aluminum, steel, and plastics.
+Other materials are wood, PEX, Acrylonitrile butadiene styrene, and chlorinated PVC.

 Wooden pipes have been used for plumbing in the States for centuries.
 They are considered to be more rot-resistant than cast iron and are better for certain purposes.